 [Regulation 29A inserted in Gazette 31 Mar 2005 p.
 1040-1.]

 29B.
-Copies of certain information not to be provided — s.
-5.96
+Copies of certain information not to be provided (Act s.
+5.96)

 (1) A local government is not required to make available to a person copies of information referred to in section 5.94(m) or (s) unless the CEO of the local government is satisfied that the information will not be used for a commercial purpose.